henrikhorluck/tdt4140-washlists/README.md

 cd backend
 ```

-The dependencies for the backend are specificed in `/backend/pyproject.toml`.
+The dependencies for the backend are specified in `/backend/pyproject.toml`.
 Here we specify which dependencies
-the project depends on, and which range of version are valid.
+the project depends on, and which range of versions are valid.
 At any given time, the version is locked to a specific
 version, which is listed in `backend/poetry.lock`.

 To install the dependencies (django, djangorestframework, and more), run the following: